01 – An Air India jumbo jet explodes in mid-air and crashes into the sea off Bombay killing 213.

 09 – Roman Polanski announces his intention (whilst in London) to remain outside the USA.
 He left California the day before the sentence was pronounced.

-12 – A bomb explodes killing two men at the Hilton Hotel in Sydney (Australia) where Prime Minister Malcolm Fraser and the leaders of 10 other countries are attending the Commonwealth Heads of Government (CHOGM) meeting (pictured at right).
+12 – A bomb explodes killing two men at the Hilton Hotel in Sydney (Australia) where Prime Minister Malcolm Fraser and the leaders of 10 other countries are attending the Commonwealth Heads of Government (CHOGM) meeting (pictured).

 15 – Leon Spinks makes history when he defeats Muhammad Ali in 15 rounds at Las Vegas, to take the World Heavyweight Champion title.
 Ali regains the title from Spinks in New Orleans on 15 September.